sudosean/mw-workshop/README.md

-# Github Actions Workshop
+# GitHub Actions Workshop

-In this workshop we will utilize a tool called [super-linter](https://github.com/github/super-linter), a tool provided by github that is a combination of various linters to help validate our source code.
+In this workshop, we will utilize a tool called [super-linter](https://github.com/GitHub/super-linter), which is a tool provided by GitHub that is a combination of various linters to help validate our source code.
 We will use the [Closet Service](https://github.com/MensWearhouse/closet-service) repo to create our action and watch it run on our forked repository.

 ### Goals

- - High level understanding of Github Actions
+ - High level understanding of GitHub Actions
  - Hands on implementation of an action
  - Knowledge of creating workflows and some best practices
  - Linting action implemented for closet service to help streamline code reviews

-## Prerequisties
+## Prerequisites

  - Fork [Closet Service](https://github.com/MensWearhouse/closet-service)

 ## Introduction
-GitHub Actions gives developers the ability to automate their workflows across issues, pull requests, and more—plus native CI/CD functionality.
+GitHub Actions give developers the ability to automate their workflows across issues, pull requests, and more—plus native CI/CD functionality.

 GitHub Actions is a CI/CD tool for the GitHub flow.
 You can use it to integrate and deploy code changes to a third-party cloud application